Uncertainty Quantification for Bayesian CART: Inference with (Dyadic) Bayesian CART

-\end{definition} Similarly as in the median probability model \citep{barbieri,barbieri2}, a node belongs to $\cT^*_X$ if its (marginal) posterior probability to be selected by a tree estimator exceeds $1/2$.
-Interestingly, it turns out that $\cT^*_X$ {\em is an actual tree}, i.e. the nodes follow hereditary constraints (see Lemma \ref{lembulk} in the Appendix).
+\end{definition} Similarly as in the median probability model \cite{barbieri,barbieri2}, a node belongs to $\cT^*_X$ if its (marginal) posterior probability to be selected by a tree estimator exceeds $1/2$.
+Interestingly, as the terminology suggests, $\cT^*_X$ {\em is an actual tree}, i.e. the nodes follow hereditary constraints (see Lemma \ref{lembulk} in the Supplement).
 We define the resulting median tree estimator as